CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

 - A Cytoid ID (sign up [here](https://cytoid.io/session/signup) if you don't have one)
 - A `.cytoidlevel` file (read [this article](../cytoid/packing.md) to learn how to make one)

-After checking, you can log in to [CytoidIO](https://cytoid.io/session/login) and go to the [Studio](https://cytoid.io/studio/levels).
+After checking, you can log in to [CytoidIO](https://cytoid.io/session/login) and go to [Studio](https://cytoid.io/studio/levels).
 You will see something like this:

 ![Studio](./_sources_upload.md/1.png)